09.09.2024

 So, although posting regularly is important, it’s not the be-all and end-all of maintaining a successful blog – the quality of the content you post is the most crucial factor.
 It’s far better to post a well-thought-out, well-written article once a month than it is to post four lazy articles.

 This emphasis on content quality is only increasing, with Google’s most recent core updates reinforcing the company’s stance that helpful content is the key to SERP success.
+This is where an experienced content marketing agency can assist in ensuring all content meets the requirements of users and, in turn, Google.

 A woman typing on a laptop computer while sitting in a public place.